 Parrots have a unique digestive tract.
 They don’t chew their food like mammals because they lack teeth, relying on their digestive system to do the work.

 All organs within the digestive tract are small, compact, and lightweight, enabling parrots to remain in the air for hours, even while digesting food.

-Parrots’ digestive systems are adapted to pulverize food so that it can move through the gut.
-The crop is a muscular pouch that enables parrots to store a larger amount of food than they can consume.
-Digestive problems include parasites, avian gastric yeast, thrush, Pacheco’s disease, and proventricular dilatation disease.
+Parrots’ digestive systems are adapted to pulverize food to move it through the gut, and the crop is a muscular pouch that enables parrots to store food for later consumption.

 How Do Parrots Digest Food?

 Parrots have an efficient way of digesting their food that utilizes several organs.